 Our organization is committed to enhancing the economic base of Scottsdale and its partnering communities through a strong visitor, meetings and group travel industry.
 We achieve this by:

 Our primary funding comes from bed-tax revenue collected by Scottsdale resorts and hotels and passed along to the City of Scottsdale.
 Half of the City’s bed tax is allocated to Experience Scottsdale for destination marketing initiatives.
 The remaining bed-tax revenue is used for tourism-related capital projects, special events and more by the City of Scottsdale.
 The City’s contract with Experience Scottsdale is overseen by the City’s Tourism & Events Department and the Tourism Development Commission.

 We also serve as the Town of Paradise Valley’s destination marketing organization and receive bed-tax revenue via our contract with the Town.
-Additionally, the Salt River Pima-Maricopa Indian Community and the Fort McDowell Yavapai Nation invest in our marketing efforts.
+Additionally, the Salt River Pima-Maricopa Indian Community invests in our marketing efforts.